streamlink/streamlink/docs/cli.rst

 .. note::

-    If you omit the password, livestreamer gonna ask for it later
+    If you omit the password, livestreamer will ask for it.

-Once logged, the plugin makes sure to save the session credentials to avoid asking your username and password again.
+Once logged in, the plugin makes sure to save the session credentials to avoid asking your username and password again.

-Neverthless, this credentials are valid for a limited amount of time, so it's recomended to persist your username and password in your :ref:`configuration file <cli-livestreamerrc>` to avoid having to type them again each time the credentials expires.
+Neverthless, these credentials are valid for a limited amount of time, so it might be a good idea to save your username and password in your :ref:`configuration file <cli-livestreamerrc>` anyway.

 .. warning::